Updated on May 27, 2021

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Not sure if a brand is truly cruelty-free?
-Use this Cruelty-Free Checklist to help you easily identify if a brand engages in animal testing at any stage of product development.
+Use this Cruelty-Free Checklist to help you identify whether a brand engages in animal testing at any stage of product development or if they’re a truly animal cruelty-free company.

 Why is a Checklist Necessary?

-Unfortunately, there is no standard or legal definition for the term ‘cruelty-free,’ so brands can call themselves and their products cruelty-free’ and it can mean whatever they want it to mean.
+Since there is no standard or legal definition for the term ‘cruelty-free,’ brands can call themselves and their products ‘cruelty-free,’ and it can mean whatever they want it to mean.

-This is why cruelty-free consumers need to look beyond the label and fact-check a brand’s cruelty-free commitments to ensure no animal testing occurred at any stage of production or anywhere in the world.
+This is why cruelty-free consumers must look beyond the label and fact-check a brand’s cruelty-free claims to ensure no animal testing occurs at any stage of manufacturing or anywhere in the world.

 Also, some brands have carefully worded their animal testing policy to make it sound like they’re cruelty-free when in fact, they aren’t—for example, claims like we don’t test on animals, but we’re paying and allowing others to do so on our behalf.

-To avoid falling for these cruelty-free loopholes and misleading claims, we make sure to ask brands a set of questions about their animal testing policy.
+To avoid falling for these cruelty-free loopholes and misleading claims, we make sure to ask brands a series of questions about their animal testing policy.

 Cruelty-Free Checklist